 Field Books: Students will keep detailed field books documenting trap locations and success rate.
 Observational data such as weather, phase of the moon, etc. are also important to understand capture success.
+All data will be entered into a Google Spreadsheet for downstream analysis.

-Due dates: Field Books and species writeups will serve as the final summative experience, due June 12.
+Due dates: Field Books and species writeups will serve as the final summative experience, due June 13.